 So why did she marry him, move in, have kids?
-Why???
-When the feel of his fist was still fresh on her face.
+Why, when the feel of his fist is still fresh on her face??

 Because there are threats.
 Always threats.